Simulation-of-Traffic-and-Transport/SiTT/readmes/concept.md

 Si.T.T. is a program suite to simulate the traffic and transport of pre-industrial societies.
 It uses an agent-based approach to model the simulation.
 An agent can be thought of as a batch of cargo transported through the network (rather than an individual person travelling it).
+A transport can be conducted on land (e.g. roads), on rivers, and lakes.
+Si.T.T. has a very modular design, so elements can be exchanged in order to test out different scientific methods.

 The following sections explain the basic concepts of the Si.T.T. application.
 The content is subject to change.